Liver Diseases

 • Medications

-• Antiviral drugs can be used to treat hepatitis A, B, and C
+• Antiviral drugs can be used to treat hepatitis B and C

 • Laxatives are sometimes used to flush out toxins in your body that the liver is failing to filter